mskadu/ollama-proof-of-concepts/README.md

 # Ollama Proof of Concepts (PoCs)

 This repo is a collection of code snippets I've put together to act as proof of concepts for my journey on teaching myself AI programming.
-Note that the code will be mostly (if not all) in Python.
+As the title indicates, the main focus is work done using Ollama - a nifty tool to run LLMs on your own machine.
+To keep the spotlight on exploring technical aspects behind AI, I am using Python and it's rich collection of packages.

-In most cases, I've annotated code with as much notes as feasible.
-This is as much as for the benefit of others, as it is for myself :)
+I am sharing these notes for everyone's benefits - as much as to serve as future reference for myself :)

 ## Pre-requisites
 The following will be necessary for all scripts in here - unless the local README specifies otherwise